-The Esplanade is an iconic building almost every Singaporean is familiar with – we even affectionately refer to as the “durian”.
-Coined as Asia’s equivalent of the Sydney Opera House by many, the structure is home to a 2,000 seat theatre, concert hall, an outdoor theatre, a shopping centre and performance spaces.
+Esplanade – Theatres on the Bay is an iconic building almost every Singaporean is familiar with – we even affectionately refer to it as the “durian”.
+Coined as Asia’s equivalent of the Sydney Opera House by many, the structure is home to a 2,000-seat theatre, concert hall, an outdoor theatre, a shopping centre, and performance spaces.

 Image credit: Esplanade – Theatres on the Bay

-Having officially opened its doors almost two decades ago in 2002, the performing arts centre has since hosted more than 49,000 performances and events with an audience of over 32 million.
+Having officially opened its doors over 2 decades ago in 2002, the performing arts centre has since hosted more than 49,000 performances and events to an audience of over 32 million.
 In addition to that, over 112 million – and counting – people have visited the venue.

-Operating as a not-for-profit arts centre, most of the events and exhibitions held at The Esplanade are free for all to enjoy.
+Operating as a not-for-profit arts centre, many of the events and exhibitions held at the Esplanade – Theatres on the Bay are free for all to enjoy.

 But the most recognisable thing about the Esplanade has got to be its architecture.
 In fact, there’s been a longstanding confusion on what the building was actually modelled after.
-Could it be two microphones, durians or the eyes of a fly?
+Could it be 2 microphones, durians, or the eyes of a fly?
 No one can tell for sure.

 Image credit: DP Architects

-The design was then changed to the one we know today, with more than 7,000 aluminium panels acting as sunshades placed all around the two domes.
-These are what makes up the Esplanade’s durian-like appearance, though it wasn’t intended by the architects.
+The design was then changed to the one we know today, with more than 7,000 aluminium panels acting as sunshades placed all around the 2 domes.
+These are what make up the Esplanade’s durian-like appearance, though it wasn’t intended by the architects.